 Room dividers come in various styles, from fabric screens to wood panels, so you can find one that matches your apartment’s aesthetic.
 However, they won’t give you the privacy or storage benefits that temporary walls or bookshelves provide.

-Do I Actually Want to Live in a Flex Apartment?
+Do You Actually Want to Live in a Flex Apartment?

 Ultimately, whether a flex apartment is right for you comes down to your lifestyle.
 Do you crave flexibility and the ability to customize your living space?
 If so, this type of apartment could be perfect for you.